 - Decrease or loss of limb reflexes

-Persons who overdose on Baclofen have difficulty breathing, lightheadedness, and lower than average body temperature.
+Persons who experience Baclofen toxicity have difficulty breathing, lightheadedness, and lower than average body temperature.
 Scientists noticed that the same symptoms of overdose were observed in adults and adolescents.

 Baclofen Overdose Treatment

 In acute ingestions, the use of activated charcoal may be warranted.
 Treatment of agitation or seizures may require the use of benzodiazepines.
 Vasopressors could help hypotensive patients.
-Clinical effects associated with overdose to this drug last between four and eight hours.
-A patient may need to undergo hemodialysis to increase clearance of Baclofen or Flexeril even to shorten the duration of toxicity with impaired kidney function.
+Clinical effects associated with Baclofen toxicity last between four and eight hours.
+In one case study, a 23-year-old woman was discharged from the hospital only on the 14th day.
+A patient may need to undergo hemodialysis to increase the clearance of the substance to shorten the duration of toxicity with impaired kidney function.

-Baclofen overdose side effects and reactions are numerous meaning patient education is crucial for the avoidance of unwanted scenarios.
-Doctors also need to take into consideration how long does it take for Baclofen to kick in.
-While the drug usually works in about two hours, patients with impaired kidney function tend to have a different experience as pills take longer to work.
-The drug may require close monitoring so knowledge about patient’s health and history may help physicians and healthcare providers protect them from a potential overdose, because Baclofen as a muscle relaxer, when overdosed, has no known antidote.
+Lioresal overdose side effects and reactions are numerous, meaning patient education is crucial for avoiding unwanted scenarios.
+While the medication usually works in about two hours, patients with impaired kidney function tend to have a different experience as pills take longer to work.
+The drug may require close monitoring, so knowledge about a patient’s health and history may help physicians and healthcare providers protect them from a potential overdose.
+Baclofen, as a muscle relaxer, when overdosed, has no known antidote.

 Use Baclofen Only as Prescribed

-Regardless of the purpose for which the drug is described, an overdose of Baclofen is potentially lethal.
-It can be prevented through adequate use of the pills, patient education, deep insight into patient’s health, and by raising awareness among adults and adolescents.
+Regardless of the purpose for which the medicine is prescribed, there is a risk of Lioresal poisoning if caution is not taken.
+Baclofen overdose death is also possible.
+It can be prevented through adequate use of the pills, patient education, deep insight into the patient’s health, and raising awareness among adults and adolescents.